Disclaimer: Characters and Premise are borrowed from the shows "Star Trek: Voyager" and "Highlander"

 Tom smiled at the Cardassian woman on the other side of the force field.
-"You're taking awfully good care of me Seska, you must want something from me.
+"You're taking awfully good care of me Seska, you must want something.
 Why don't you tell me what it is so I can refuse you?"

 Tom slumped back against the wall of the brig.
 This wasn't possible, Voyage's crew dead?
 No, this couldn't be happening.